HaidongGu/GettingAndCleaningData/README.md

 ## ==> Objective 2: [DONE] Extracts only the measurements on the mean and standard deviation for each measurement.
 ```

-The data like this now
+The data like this now, (note that after "V6", it is "V41")

 ```r
 > tbl_df(dt_result)